Barasingha: Conservation

 Rucervus duvaucelii is listed on CITES Appendix I. In India, it is included under Schedule I of the Wildlife Protection Act of 1972.

+An attempt to translocate some individuals to Chitwan National Park in Nepal was unsuccessful.

 In captivity

 In 1992, there were about 50 individuals in five Indian zoos and 300 in various zoos in North America and Europe.

+There is a herd of barasingha at the Port Lympne Wild Animal Park in Kent, England.

 Swamp deer were introduced to Texas.
 They exist only in small numbers on ranches.